 Mail leaves the Brighton Campus for the Downtown Campus at 11:00 am daily.
 Mail returning from the Downtown Campus to Brighton will be picked up at Noon.
 All mail is transported by the Central Receiving Department.

 All outgoing express/overnight letters and packages must be delivered to the Mail Center with the recipient's address and the value of the contents for insurance purposes by 2:00pm.

 ALL outgoing mail, including interoffice mail, should be placed in the gray collection box located outside the Mail Center at the Brighton Campus.
 Trays of mail or special mailings should be brought to the service counter inside.
-Outgoing mail is picked up twice daily in each department at both the Brighton and Damon Campuses.
+Outgoing mail is picked up once daily in each department at both the Brighton and Downtown Campuses.
 Outgoing mail leaves the Brighton Mail Center promptly at 3:00pm for the Postal Service.